dseomn/rock-paper-sand/README.md

     media on streaming services that you don't already have, and group the result by streaming service, in order to see which streaming service it might make sense to subscribe to.
+*   Find related media, using data from Wikidata.
+E.g., find out when a movie you liked has a new sequel/remake, or find the book it's based on.
+Or find all media within a media franchise or fictional universe.
 *   Print the results to the console in reports.
 *   Send email notifications when one of those reports changes.
 *   Enforce some conditions on the list of media.
 E.g., if you want to keep the